Worthing Lifeboat Station: History

 In response to the increase in water-based activity in the 1950s and 60s, the RNLI placed a Inshore lifeboat at Worthing.
 These lifeboats were initially only on station for the summer months.
 However, with the placement of further Inshore boats at both and in 1967, the Worthing Lifeboat Station was closed once again.

 When the Worthing station on Marine Parade was closed in 1930, the building was made into a lifeboat museum, with the Richard Coleman (ON 466) left in situ.
 The museum remained open for 19 years, finally closing in 1949.
 The Richard Coleman was relocated, and placed on display, firstly at the National Maritime Museum, and then exhibited at Southend-on-Sea, but would be destroyed by arson there in 1972.
 The boathouse at Marine Parade was sold in 1950, but still remains, and is now a private residence.

+In March 2015, the house was painted bright pink by the owner.
+It was restored to its original colour in August of the same year at the request of Worthing Borough Council.

 Station honours

 The following are awards made at Worthing.